loopwerk/loopwerk.io/content/articles/2021-01-31-saga-2-api-design.md

+---
+tags: swift, saga, open source
+summary: Part 2, where I'm looking back at the current API of Saga.
+---

 # Building my own static site generator, part 2: API design
-- tags: swift, saga, open source

-Part 2, where I'm looking back at the current API of Saga.

----

 *I've been designing and building my own static site generator, written in Swift, and an early version has been [released on Github](https://github.com/loopwerk/Saga).
 In this series of articles I want to go over the inspiration, the constraints and goals, how I got to my current API, and the pros and cons of said API.
 Finally, I also want to brainstorm about where to go from here.*

 *If you missed part 1, where I discuss the inspiration and goals of Saga, you can find it [here](/articles/2021/saga-1-inspiration/).*